Page highlights

 Variation by age and sex

-In 2021–22, most of the 25,500 hospitalisations for a principal diagnosis of asthma in Australia were for children and young people aged 0–19 (Figure 15).
+In 2021–22, most of the 25,500 hospitalisations for a principal diagnosis of asthma in Australia were for children and young people aged 0–14 (Figure 13).
 The age profile of hospitalisations for asthma was much younger compared with hospitalisations for all causes in the same year.
-In 2021–22:

 • the hospitalisation rate among children aged 0–14 was markedly higher than the rate among people aged 15 and over (225 and 70 per 100,000 population, respectively)

-This figure shows that asthma hospitalisation rates were highest for children aged 5–9 and lowest for people aged 30–34.
+This figure shows that in 2021–22, asthma hospitalisation rates were highest for children aged 5–9 and lowest for people aged 30–34.

 Trends over time

-The rate of hospitalisations over the past few years has been affected by the COVID-19 pandemic.
-For more information on this, see the Chronic respiratory conditions COVID-19 impact section.
+It should be noted that the rate of hospitalisations over the past few years has been affected by the COVID‑19 pandemic.
+For more information on this, see Chronic respiratory conditions COVID-19 impact.

-This figure shows that asthma hospitalisations for males aged 0–14 were higher compared with females of the same age between 2011–12 to 2021–22.
+This figure shows that asthma hospitalisation rates for males aged 0–14 were higher compared with females of the same age between 2011–12 to 2021–22.

-Among children, the peaks for asthma hospitalisations occur in late summer (February) and autumn (May) (Figure 17).
+Among children, the peaks for asthma hospitalisations generally occur in late summer (February) and autumn (May) (Figure 15).
 The peak in February is likely related to respiratory infections associated with returns to school and childcare after the summer break.
-Similar peaks are observed in September in Northern Hemisphere countries; lower use of preventer medication during holidays may also contribute.
+Lower use of preventer medication during holidays may also contribute.

-2020 was an exception to this general trend, and there was a large dip in hospitalisations in April and May for all age groups (Figure 17).
-This is likely due to lockdown mandates across the nation related to COVID-19.
-For more on the impact of COVID-19 see the Chronic respiratory conditions COVID-19 impact section.
+2020 was an exception to this general trend, and there was a large decrease in hospitalisations in April and May for all age groups (Figure 15).
+This was likely due to lockdown mandates related to COVID‑19.
+For more information on the impact of COVID‑19, see Chronic respiratory conditions COVID-19 impact.

 In 2020–21, the 3 PHN areas with the highest rates of hospitalisations were: Western Queensland (QLD), Northern Territory (NT), and Darling Downs and West Moreton (QLD) (245, 200 and 170 per 100,000 population, respectively), after adjusting for age.